Sidarath-Gupta/Face-recognition-system-using-streamlit/README.md

 3. Adding new person to database
 ![Adding new person to database](assets/adding.png)

-4. Deployed app on Streamlit Cloud.
-[Click here](https://datct00-face-recognition-app-using-streamlit-tracking-sel9ym.streamlit.app/) to watch a demo of the app.
+4. Deploy app on Streamlit Cloud.

 ## Contact
-If you have any questions, feel free to contact me via email: `chungtiendat8102000@gmail.com`
+If you have any questions, feel free to contact me via email: `guptasidarath@gmail.com`